QuantConnect/Lean/.vs/readme.md

 <br />

+<h1>Connecting to Mono Debugger</h1>

+If you launch the script with debugging set to **yes** (y), then you will need to connect to the debugging server with the mono extension that you installed in the setup stage.

+To setup the extension do the following:
+   * Go to **Extensions > Mono > Settings...**
+   * Enter the following for the settings:
+     * Remote Host IP: 127.0.0.1
+     * Remote Host Port: 55555
+     * Mono Debug Port: 55555
+   * Click **Save** and then close the extension settings

+Now that the extension is setup use it to connect to the Docker container by using:
+*  **Extensions > Mono > Attach to mono debugger**

+The program should then launch and trigger any breakpoints you have set in your C# Algorithm.

 <h1>Debugging Python</h1>

 Python algorithms require a little extra work in order to be able to debug them locally or in the container.
 Follow the steps below to get Python debugging working.